-During the fiscal years 2019 and 2018, the company undertook cost reduction initiatives related to the entire Commercial Foodservice Equipment Group.
-These actions resulted in a charge of \$6.4 million and \$3.5 million in the twelve months ended December 28, 2019 and December 29, 2018, respectively, primarily for severance related to headcount reductions and facility consolidations.
+During the fiscal years 2020, 2019 and 2018, the company undertook cost reduction initiatives related to the Commercial Foodservice Equipment Group including headcount reductions and facility consolidations.
+These actions resulted in expenses of \$10.1 million, \$6.4 million and \$3.5 million in the twelve months ended January 2, 2021, December 28, 2019 and December 29, 2018 respectively, primarily for severance related to headcount reductions and facility consolidations.
 These expenses are reflected in restructuring expenses in the Consolidated Statements of Earnings.
-The company estimates that these restructuring initiatives will result in future cost savings of approximately \$10.0 million to \$15.0 million annually, beginning in fiscal 2020.
-At December 28, 2019, the restructuring obligations accrued for these initiatives are immaterial and will be substantially complete by first quarter of fiscal year 2020.
+The realization of cost savings from the restructuring initiatives began in 2020 with an expected annual savings of approximately \$20.0 million.
+At January 2, 2021, the restructuring obligations accrued for these initiatives are immaterial and will be substantially complete by the end of fiscal year year 2021.